funkyfuture/inxs/docs/usage.rst

 As the transformation was configured with ``context.html`` as result object, the transformation returns the object referenced as ``html`` (see handler function in line 3) from the context.
-If the transformation hasn't explicitly configured a result object, (per default a copy of) the transformation root is returned.
+If the transformation hasn't explicitly configured a result object, (per default a copy of) the :term:`transformation root` is returned.
 Any other data is discarded.

-The initialized transformation can now be called with an lxml element as transformation root:
+The initialized transformation can now be called with an lxml element as :term:`transformation root`:

     >>> result = transformation(xml_element)  # doctest: +SKIP

-A transformation root doesn't need to be the document's root, leaving siblings and ancestors untouched.
+A :term:`transformation root` doesn't need to be the document's root, leaving siblings and ancestors untouched.
 A transformation works on a copy of the document's tree unless the configuration contains a key ``copy`` set to ``False`` or the transformation is called with such keyword argument.

-Transformations can also be used as simple steps - then invoked with the transformation root - or as rule handlers - then invoked with each matching element.
+Transformations can also be used as simple steps - then invoked with the :term:`transformation root` - or as rule handlers - then invoked with each matching element.
 Per default these do not operate on copies, to do so :func:`inxs.lib.f` can be employed:

 .. code-block:: python